mickaelsilva/wgMLST/README.md

 `-g` name of the clean file

-`-r` (optional) list of genes to remove one per line, advised to use the detected overrepresented genes
+`-r` (optional) list of genes to remove, one per line, advised to use the detected overrepresented genes from whichRepeatedLoci.py

 =============
 ## testQualityGenomes2.py